 If you have exhausted ALL options, there are always guaranteed issue products available to most people ages 18 - 85.

-Don’t buy Guaranteed Issue unless you CANNOT qualify for regular life insurance.
+Again, don’t buy Guaranteed Issue unless you CANNOT qualify for any regular life insurance.

 IMPORTANT: You can always re-apply for life insurance after you've lost weight.